CenterForSpatialResearch/MappingForTheUrbanHumanities/Summer2016/Syllabus.md

 * Urban Theory Lab.
 “Envisioning an Urbanized Planet—Materials” in Implosions/Explosions.
 Edited by Neil Brenner.
 Berlin: JOVIS, 2014.

 ###Schedule and Topics
-Monday, May 23 | Introduction
+**Monday, May 23 | Introduction**

 Studio@Butler
-Topics			Introductions
-What is GIS?
-Course overview: Mapping, Making, Analyzing
+* Topics: Introductions, What is GIS?, Course overview: Mapping, Making, Analyzing

-Tutorial		Mapping Data 00: Adding Layers to a Map
+* Tutorial: Mapping Data 00: Adding Layers to a Map